Father Andrew Christian Andersen

 Summary of Abuse Allegations against Father Andrew Christian Andersen:

-Father Andrew Christian Andersen was ordained in 1982.
+Father Andrew Christian Andersen was ordained in 1982, who served in the Diocese of Orange.
 According to media reports, in April 1986, Father Andersen was arrested after an Orange County psychiatrist told police that a troubled 13-year-old altar boy at St. Bonaventure Catholic Church might be a victim.
 He was accused of dragging a seventh-grade boy into his car on a downtown Albuquerque street one month prior in March and attempting to molest him several times in a three-hour period.

 He was charged with 26 counts of sexual abuse against four altar boys ages 12 to 13, during a 13-month period.
 Before Father Andersen waived his right to a trial and pleaded guilty to all 26 counts, he told the judge that what he did with the kids was little more than “wrestling” and “horseplay.”
 In September 1986, he was sentenced to five years of probation in the Servants of the Paraclete treatment facility in New Mexico.
 He served no prison time.